osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 # SdsStream API

 The REST APIs provide programmatic access to read and write SDS data.
-The APIs in this section interact with SdsStreams.
+The API in this section interacts with SdsStreams.
 When working in .NET framework, convenient SDS client libraries are available.
 The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
 See [Streams](#streams) above for general information related to SdsStream.